Definitions, Sources and Explanatory Notes

 Kerosene-Type Jet Fuel A kerosene-based product having a maximum distillation temperature of 400 degrees Fahrenheit at the 10-percent recovery point and a final maximum boiling point of 572 degrees Fahrenheit and meeting ASTM Specification D 1655 and Military Specifications MIL-T-5624P and MIL-T-83133D (Grades JP-5 and JP-8).
 It is used for commercial and military turbojet and turboprop aircraft engines.

 Liquefied Petroleum Gases (LPG) A group of hydrocarbon-based gases derived from crude oil refining or nautral gas fractionation.
-They include: ethane, ethylene, propane, propylene, normal butane, butylene, isobutane, and isobutylene.
 For convenience of transportation, these gases are liquefied through pressurization.
+Historical EIA published LPG series includes: ethane, ethylene, propane, propylene, normal butane, butylene, isobutane, and isobutylene.
+This may not be consistent with other definitions of LPG which only include propane, normal butane, and isobutane.

 Lubricants Substances used to reduce friction between bearing surfaces or as process materials either incorporated into other materials used as processing aids in the manufacture of other products, or used as carriers of other materials.
 Petroleum lubricants may be produced either from distillates or residues.
 Lubricants include all grades of lubricating oils from spindle oil to cylinder oil and those used in greases.